4 Semaglutide Interactions: What To Avoid When You’re Taking Semaglutide

-Food and supplements can also influence how semaglutide works in your body.
+Food and supplements, including chromium and high-dose cinnamon, can influence how semaglutide works in your body.

 One of the most important interactions to watch for is with other diabetes medications, especially insulin and sulfonylureas.
 When taken together, these drugs can significantly increase the risk of hypoglycemia, or low blood sugar.
 Symptoms may include shakiness, sweating, dizziness, confusion, or even loss of consciousness.
 Patients using semaglutide alongside other glucose-lowering medications should monitor their blood sugar closely and may need dosage adjustments under medical supervision.